zikula/core/Refactoring for 3.0.md

 More advanced translation like plurals and other substitutions require using the Symfony ICU MessageFormatter.
 See [How to Translate Messages using the ICU MessageFormat](https://symfony.com/doc/current/translation/message_format.html).
 This requires a specific name format on the translation file and other adjustments.

 ### UI-based translations
-Zikula 3 introduces two new (*experimental*) abilities for creating and changing translations.
+Zikula 3 introduces two new abilities for creating and changing translations.

 Both can be accessed in the Settings module at the localisation settings if the environment is set to `dev`.